Utah Deaf History and Culture

 “EDUCATION IS MORE IMPORTANT TO THE DEAF THAN THE MERE ABILITY TO SPEAK AND READ LIPS!
 And the most efficient and quickest way to educate Deaf children is competent application of the Combined Method” (Burnett & Sanderson, The UAD Bulletin, 1955-1956, p.
 3).

-The UAD Committee on Deaf Education paid a visit to the Utah School for the Deaf on March 19, 1959, to speak with school administrators.
+The UAD Committee on Deaf Education visited the Utah School for the Deaf on March 19, 1959, to speak with school administrators.
 Ned C. Wheeler, G. Leon Curtis, Gladys Burnham Wenger, Arthur W. Wenger, and Robert G. Sanderson, all USD alumni, served on the committee.
 That day, Arthur was not present.
-The committee didn't have enough time to evaluate the academic outcomes of the school's programs properly.
-They couldn't say whether the various ways were effective or whether the Deaf children's overall education was adequate.
-The committee members, however, felt they had a right to request USD administration officials to keep them informed of the students' academic and professional accomplishments because they were alumni.
-Despite the fact that small oral day schools were growing in popularity and posing a threat to UAD, the UAD Committee for Deaf Education unanimously agreed that the Utah School for the Deaf was still the best place for a Deaf child to receive a well-rounded education and gain sufficient vocational skills to become a contributing member of society (Sanderson, The UAD Bulletin, April 1959).
+The committee didn't have enough time to evaluate the school's programs' academic outcomes properly.
+They couldn't say whether the various methods were effective or whether the Deaf children's overall education was adequate.
+The committee members, however, felt they had a right to request USD administration officials keep them informed of the students' academic and professional accomplishments because they were alumni.
+Although small oral day schools were growing in popularity and posing a threat to UAD, the UAD Committee for Deaf Education unanimously agreed that the Utah School for the Deaf was still the best place for a Deaf child to receive a well-rounded education and gain sufficient vocational skills to become a contributing member of society (Sanderson, The UAD Bulletin, April 1959).

 Ray G. Wenger Addresses Congressional Committee